jug971990/DNN_watching_TV_action_detection/README.md

-# Watching TV Action Detection in videos using Deep LearningYours sincerely
+# Watching TV Action Detection in videos using Deep Learning
 Deep Learning model that detects the action of Watching TV in a video

 # Install Dependencies